Morris from America: Critical response

 Morris From America received positive reviews from film critics.
-It holds an 87% rating on review aggregator website Rotten Tomatoes, based on 86 reviews, with an average rating of 7.1/10.
+It holds an 87% rating on review aggregator website Rotten Tomatoes, based on 87 reviews, with an average rating of 7.1/10.
 The site's consensus reads, "Morris from America adds some novel narrative twists to its father-son story -- and gains added resonance thanks to a powerful performance from Craig Robinson."
 On Metacritic the film has a score of 75 out of 100 score, based on 29 critics, indicating "generally favorable reviews".

-Justin Chang of Variety.com gave the film a positive review writing "Set to the pulsing hip-hop music that fuels Morris’ dreams and offers him refuge in a place that can seem friendly and threatening by turns, this coming-of-age dramedy explores how the challenges of being young, black and misunderstood can be compounded in a foreign environment, but goes about it in a grounded, character-driven way that never smacks of manipulation or special pleading."
-Eric Kohn of Indiewire.com gave the film a B+ writing : "Morris From America excels at conveying the inherent power of companionship in a largely indifferent world.
+Justin Chang of Variety gave the film a positive review writing "Set to the pulsing hip-hop music that fuels Morris' dreams and offers him refuge in a place that can seem friendly and threatening by turns, this coming-of-age dramedy explores how the challenges of being young, black and misunderstood can be compounded in a foreign environment, but goes about it in a grounded, character-driven way that never smacks of manipulation or special pleading."
+Eric Kohn of Indiewire gave the film a B+ writing : "Morris From America excels at conveying the inherent power of companionship in a largely indifferent world.
 When Curtis asserts that he and his son are 'the only two brothers in Heidelberg,' it's the movie's coziest moment."